zong4/CppCharacter/README.md

 # Introduction

+## geometry

+This method can hide the bottom implementation details.

 ## geometry_intersection

 However this structure isn't best, it will waste time(about O(logN)) to search the fix intersection function, but it can be expand dynamicly, which better than call template directly.